-Note: Full-sized "CMS Performance Tuning Guide" document containing detailed instructions on how to implement most of the listed in this article items can be found here.
+Note: The complete "CMS Performance Tuning Guide" document containing detailed instructions on how to implement most of the listed in this article items can be found here.

 This article contains a list of items that you should investigate if your Sitecore installation is experiencing poor performance.
 You can also investigate these before putting your Sitecore website into production.

 This is not a complete or detailed guide, but rather an outline of the most generic and efficient optimizations that you can perform based on the experience of Sitecore Support team members.

 - Ensure that the IIS environment is up-to date.

 - Windows Server 2008 R2 x64 is highly recommended.
 It contains a lot of valuable bug fixes and new features compared to Windows Server 2003.

 - 64 bit application pool mode is highly recommended.
 This allows you to allocate more memory to the application.

 - 4 or more processor cores are highly recommended.